kenkwok0216/BlogTest/docs/MySQL/Creating-and-Modifying-a-Table.md

 DROP TABLE `student`;
 ```

-### Caution:
-- This action is irreversible, and all data within the table will be lost.
+**Caution:** This action is irreversible, and all data within the table will be lost.
 Ensure you really want to delete `student` before running this command.

-## Conclusion
+## 7. Conclusion

 In this section, you learned the essential steps for creating and modifying tables in your MySQL database.
 We covered the following key points: